UdaraEranga/Git4/README.md

 # Git4
 Who will win the match today.
-I think SRH and RR.
+I think RR.